sacatrash/cs6450-labs/README.md

     Configuration parameters and their effects in particular if you've added "knobs"

 4. Reflections [1 to 4 paragraphs]

+    The first thing we tried was integrating a 64 byte batch buffer to group operations and reduce the number of locks/unlocks.
+This resultedin about 400k-800k ops/s, up to 1 mil.
+By adjusting the buffer to up to 4096 elements, we are now able to achieve around 2 mil.We then replaced the stats with atomic types, removing the need to lock whenever updating the stats.
+We later applied this changeto the map, using go's sync.map structure.
+This change likely improved our results by about 20k, though we didn't precisely compare.

+    There were some other things we tried but ended up abandoning as they didn't yield signfificant benefit.

     What you learned from the assignment
     What optimizations worked well and why